kevinhartman/simple-aidl-objects/README.md

 Disclaimer
 ==========
-<b>This is purely a research project, and is not necesarily meant for production.</b> The limitations section does a good job of explaining why this is the case.
+<b>This is mostly a research project, and is not necesarily meant for production.</b> The limitations section does a good job of explaining why this is the case.

-If you're looking to implement inheritance over AIDL, I can help you!
-Check out my blog for a post describing how to go about doing that.
-Simple AIDL Objects is perfectly capable, but it's probably safest for you to use AIDL and Serializables, which is, again,  described on my blog. * Blog under construction.
-Check back in a day or two *
+If you're looking to implement inheritance over AIDL without Simple AIDL Objects, I can help you!
+Check out <a href="http://kevinhartman.github.com/blog/2012/07/23/inheritance-through-ipc-using-aidl-in-android/">my blog</a> for a post describing how to go about doing that.
+Using the existing framework is messy, but it may offer better support if you're designing a commercial service that many other applications will use.

-I've open-sourced this code because some pretty neat stuff is happening under the hood with reflection and the construction of objects (it's very non-standard).
-This makes a good example of the type of work I like to do and is something that I can get up quickly for potential employers to see while I continue to work on larger yet-to-be-open-sourced applications.

 Preface
 =======